csi-greifflab/Absolut/README.md

 ```

-**Absolut** is the full version
+**Absolut** is the full version,
 - requires the **Qt framework**
 - requires **freeglut library** (or another other C++ glut library) fro visualizing 3D lattice structures
 - requires the **gsl** library for discretizing new antigens
 - requires **wget**, for downloading files (like PDBs when discretizing)

+Installing and then linking the libraries can be tricky depending on the OS.
-Help for installing these libraries (especially in Windows) is provided in the documentation
+Full help for installing these libraries (especially in Windows) is provided in the documentation doc/HowToAbsolut

+It is possible to use a subset of libraries (to avoid installing them) by changing some hearder.
+#define ALLOW_GRAPHICS in common.h activates codes using freeglut/openGL.
+Comment this line to be independent of freeglut.
-It is possible to use only qt or only freeglut by #define ALLOW_GRAPHICS or #define NOQT in common.h
+it is possible to compile without the Qt platform by adding #define NOQT in common.h and CONFIG += -QT in Absolut/Absolut.pro

-Installing on linux:
+Installing on linux (simplest):
 ```bash
 #to find the available packages in your distribution
 apt-cache search qtbase